Home

 Climate

 One of the very pleasant features of Tasmania is the distinct four seasons that occur here.
 Summer is much more pleasant than on the mainland; not so hot, very seldom humid, and it cools down during the night.
-Autumn poduces stunning light effects and because of european trees being planted in the cities, lovely, seasonal colour changes can be observed.
+The most stable weather is towards the end of summer.
+Autumn brings stunning light effects and because of European trees being planted in the cities, lovely, seasonal colour changes can be observed.
 Winter invariably brings snow cover to the mountain tops and a lovely stillness.
 The air is fresh and the water clean.

 Best time to travel

-The 'high season' in Tasmania is late December, January and early February; the warmest and busiest time of year.
-The most stable weather, however, generally occurs in late February and March.
+The 'high season' in Tasmania is late December, January and early February; its also the warmest time of year.
+Avoid the days around new years eve in Hobart and the first two weeks in January on the east coast.
+The most stable weather usually occurs in late February and March.
+You will also find the best light for photography in March.
 As far as cycling is concerned spring and autumn can be lovely and less crowded, but the days can be a bit chilly, especially at night.
-You will find the best light for photography in March.

 How to get here

 One of the reasons Tasmania still feels so unspoiled is because it is simply so far away from the rest of the world, but it is REALLY worth the effort!
 It’s around 22 hours flying time from Europe; a bit less from the US.
-Most international airlines fly into Sydney or Melbourne (Australia) from where you'll have to clear customs (fast and easy) and board a domestic flight to Launceston or Hobart.
+Most international airlines fly into Sydney or Melbourne (Australia), where you'll have to clear customs (usually fast and easy) and board a domestic flight to Launceston or Hobart.
 If you are booked on one of our group tours, we will greet you at the airport.
-Your local travel agent will supply you with more details and arrange your flight-booking.
 Note: You may need a visa, see below.

 VISA requirements

 Citizens from curtain countries must hold a current travel visa to be allowed to enter Australia.
-An electronic visa (called an ETA) is easy to get, is valid for 3 months and costs only AU$20.
+An electronic visa (called an eVisitors) is easy to get free of charge and valid for 3 months.
 You can get it at the Immigration office website.
 You will also find more information there.
-Note: Australia is a very safe destination, and Tasmania is particularly so!
+Note: Be honest in answering the questions and mind the restrictions.

 Pictures

-Some of the photos displayed are taken from Dan Fellow´s Cd-Rom 2000 stunning photos of Tasmania which you will receive from us as a welcome gift after booking.
-We do recommend a fast internet-connection (no dial up) for viewing.
+Some of the photos displayed are taken from Dan Fellow´s CD-Rom 2000 stunning photos of Tasmania.

 Travel Guides

-General travel guides about Australia include Tasmania but may contain minimal and / or even wrong information.
-For accurate information we recommend the “Lonely Planet Tasmania”, ISBN 0-86442-727-1.
-Within Tasmania, many specific publications on all things Tasmanian are widely available.
+General travel guides about Australia often contain patchy or even wrong information about Tasmania.
+For accurate information we recommend “Lonely Planet Tasmania”.
+Within Tasmania, many specific publications are widely and often free available.

 If you prefer online research we can recommend the official site from Tourism Tasmania for areas of specific interest.

-If you want to know more bike tours worldwide and tips and stories around bikes in general we recommand you visit the australian site bicycles.net.au
+If you want to know more about worldwide bike tours and tips and stories around bikes in general, we recommend you visit bicycles.net.au.